cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

 <details>
 <summary>Instructions</summary>

-1. Determine the cluster public IP by checking with IBM cloud services.

-    ```
-    ibmcloud ks cluster ls
-    ibmcloud ks workers <clusterid>
-    ```

-1. As there is only one node in the cluster, the public IP is also shown as the external IP the node.
+1. Determine the node's external IPs addresses.
+The IBM Cloud Free Tier should only contain a single node for this cluster.

     ```
     kubectl get nodes -o wide